Department of Public Policy

 490 Special Topics in Public Policy (3).
 Special topics in public policy for undergraduate and graduate students.

-527 Principles of Public Finance for Public Policy (3).
+527 Applied Public Finance (3).
 Prerequisite, ECON 310 or 410, or PLCY 410 or 788.
 This course provides a foundation in public finance theory and applications.
 Students learn to analyze taxation policies and expenditures on income redistribution, programs for the poor (e.g., TANF), and social insurance programs (e.g., Social Security).

 530 Educational Problems and Policy Solutions (3).
 Reviews current debates and policy solutions in education.
 Topics analyzed through three of the most commonly used evaluative criteria: equity, efficiency, and effectiveness.
 Topics: equality of educational opportunity, racial segregation, the black-white test score gap, school choice, and the use of incentives to promote increased performance.
 Lecture, case studies, discussion.